Diving packages in Spain

 -

-6 dives
+6 dives with own equipment

-Six dives package with equipment from the centre.
-Includes equipment, guide and transport.
-Shore dives.
-Boat dive extra: 5€.
+Six dives package with own equipment.
+Includes a guide and transport.
+Shore or boat dives, depending of the sea conditions.
 Possibility of pick up from your hotel.

 Travel to Spain